Atlas of plant and animal histology

 Home / The cell / Cell membrane / Transport

 The cell.
-3. Cell membrane.
+3. Cell membrane

 TRANSPORT

-In membranes, there are proteins specialized in transporting molecules and ions for metabolism or electro-chemical gradient purpouses.
+In cell membranes, there are proteins specialized in transporting molecules and ions for metabolism or electro-chemical gradient purpouses.
 They are transmembrane proteins that can be divided in three groups: pumps, transporters (or carriers) and channels.

 1. Pumps